Himansu: mRNA Encoded Abs for HIV Prophylaxis

 • Stage Four is primarily focused on completing GLP toxicology studies in mouse and rhesus, with the prerequisites steps of Active Pharmaceutical Ingredient (API) and Drug Product (DP) manufacturing, with related analytics.

 • Stage Five requires the GMP manufacturing of the API and DP for a Phase I study, using a CRO as subcontractor for the execution of the study

-This grant is led by Sunny Himansu in the role of Senior Manager, Infectious Diseases for Moderna, Inc. The Central Services Facilities will be engaged during multiple stages to furnish functional assays such as neutralization testing and binding assays, and discrete analytical evaluations such as glycosylation features.
+This grant is led by Sunny Himansu in the role of Associate Director, Infectious Diseases at Moderna.
+The Central Services Facilities will be engaged during multiple stages to furnish functional assays such as neutralization testing and binding assays, and discrete analytical evaluations such as glycosylation features.
 The award began in January 2016 and has an anticipated duration of 60 months.